Data-Driven Distributed Stochastic Model Predictive Control with Closed-Loop Chance Constraint Satisfaction: INTRODUCTION

-In particular for large-scale systems, deriving an accurate system model and description of its operating conditions is a challenging task.
-In model predictive control (MPC), resulting uncertainties are often modeled through additive disturbances acting on the system.
+For large-scale systems in particular, deriving an accurate system model and description of its operating conditions is a challenging task.
+In model predictive control (MPC), the resulting uncertainties are often modeled through additive disturbances acting on the system.
 These can be addressed in a robust fashion, guaranteeing constraint satisfaction under \emph{all} disturbance realizations in a compact set~\cite{Bemporad1999}.
-Distributed robust approaches, however, tend to introduce conservatism due to, for instance, enforcing a distributed structure on a robust positive invariant set~\cite{Conte2013} or handling dynamic couplings as uncertainties~\cite{Jia2002}.
+Distributed robust approaches, however, tend to introduce conservatism as a result of, e.g., enforcing a distributed structure on a robust positive invariant set~\cite{Conte2013} or handling dynamic couplings as uncertainties~\cite{Jia2002}.
 A promising alternative is a stochastic approach, where an underlying stochastic characteristic of the disturbances is considered and constraints are satisfied with a certain probability level \cite{Mesbah2016}, providing a quantified assessment of risk.
 The closed-loop analysis for a stochastic MPC approach, however, is typically more challenging and often relies on bounded disturbance distributions~\cite{Lorenzen2017}, or unimodality and symmetric tightening assumptions~\cite{Hewing2018e,Mark2019,Mark2020}.
 Existing distributed stochastic MPC (DSMPC) frameworks assume Gaussian disturbance distributions \cite{Mark2019} or general mean-variance information of i.i.d.\ disturbances \cite{Mark2020}.
 In addition, chance constraints are usually enforced for all agents simultaneously, which can again introduce conservatism, in particular for large-scale systems.